ttrevorreese/finalyearproject/README.md

 The program is built upon the most current version of Python3 (as of February 2023) using .ipynb notebooks.

 ## Bug Reporting
 If there are any bugs or issues with the program or installation, please use the issues tab located within this GitHub repository.
-This will make it easy for user communication with us developers, as we will be able to locate the bug(s) and try to create a solution as fast as possible.
+This will make it easy for user communication with me, as I will be able to locate the bug(s) and try to create a solution as fast as possible.

 ## Artefacts Used